Scott Pruitt resigns as EPA chief, Trump announces

 "History will not look kindly on this era."

+Pruitt is the latest Trump Cabinet official to lose his job over ethics issues.
+Veterans Affairs Secretary David Shulkin was fired in March amid questionable travel charges and a growing rebellion in his agency about the privatization of medical care.
+Health and Human Services Secretary Tom Price was fired last year after it was disclosed he took costly charter flights instead of commercial planes.

-Fox News' John Roberts, Chad Pergram and The Associated Press contributed to this report.
+Fox News' John Roberts, Serafin Gomez, Chad Pergram and The Associated Press contributed to this report.